macloo/python-adv-web-apps/docs/scraping3.rst

 In normal use, Selenium launches a web browser, and you can see it on your screen.
 You will see the page scrolling and so on as if an invisible person were controlling the browser.

 Alternatively, it is possible to use **headless mode** instead of a physical browser with Selenium.
+This means you wouldn’t see the browser onscreen while Selenium is running.

 This is NOT covered in the “Getting Started” doc.

-`Code for using Chrome in headless mode. <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/scraping/headless_selenium.py>`_
+See this `code for using Chrome in headless mode <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/scraping/headless_selenium.py>`_.

 More advanced Selenium techniques
 +++++++++++++++++++++++++++++++++